Wilson Blanchard Management, An Associa® Company – AODA Policy

 There may be times where seating and availability prevent the customer and support person from sitting beside each other.
-In these situations, Wilson, Blanchard Management Inc. will make every reasonable attempt to resolve the issue.
+In these situations, Wilson Blanchard will make every reasonable attempt to resolve the issue.

 In situations where confidential information might be discussed, consent will be obtained from the customer, prior to any conversation where confidential information might be discussed.

-Where requires a support person to accompany a person with a disability, and where the person with a disability has agreed to the accompaniment, Wilson, Blanchard Management Inc. will not charge the support persons any fees or fares.
+Where requires a support person to accompany a person with a disability, and where the person with a disability has agreed to the accompaniment, Wilson Blanchard will not charge the support persons any fees or fares.

-Service disruptions may occur due to reasons that may or may not be within the control or knowledge of Wilson, Blanchard Management Inc. In the event of any temporary disruptions to facilities or services that customers with disabilities rely on to access or use Wilson, Blanchard Management Inc.’s goods or services, reasonable efforts will be made to provide advance notice.
+Service disruptions may occur due to reasons that may or may not be within the control or knowledge of Wilson Blanchard.
+In the event of any temporary disruptions to facilities or services that customers with disabilities rely on to access or use Wilson Blanchard’s goods or services, reasonable efforts will be made to provide advance notice.
 In some circumstances such as in the situation of unplanned temporary disruptions, advance notice may not be possible.